Élyse Caron-Beaudoin, PhD

 Ghida Baalbaki

-PhD Student in biology (co-supervision)
+PhD candidate in biology (co-supervision)

 Ghida started her PhD in biology at INRS - Institut Armand Frappier in January 2021, under the supervision of Géraldine Delbès, Cathy Vaillancourt and Élyse Caron-Beaudoin.
 Ghida will research the endocrine disrupting effects of environmentally-relevant concentrations of contaminants associated with hydraulic fracturing on fetal development.